-- 4. In User name pattern you indicate what pattern is used by the new user wizard to create usernames.
+- 5. In User name pattern you specify the pattern used by the new user wizard to create usernames.
 You can enter up to 19 characters, whereby the wizard will automatically create a unique number for every user if you enter "%n".
-The default description user%n will be shown later on the voucher, for example, as user12345. - 5.
-Using Password length you specify the length of the passwords that the new user wizard generates for Public Spot access.

-The default is 6 characters.
-If you would like to have longer passwords, keep in mind that guests can make mistakes when entering them, which can cause unnecessary problems and complaints.

-6. Public Spot via WLAN only: Using Public Spot SSIDs you specify the names of the Public Spot networks taken by default when you create new user accounts using the Create Public Spot account wizard.
+The default description user%n will be shown later on the voucher, for example, as user12345. - 6.
+Using Password length you specify the length of the passwords that the new user wizard generates for Public Spot access - The default length is 6 characters.
+If you would like to have longer passwords, keep in mind that guests can make mistakes when entering them, which can cause unnecessary problems and complaints. - 7.
+Optional: Under Bandwidth profiles you set the uplink and downlink limits for each Public Spot user.
+Learn more about this setting under Manage bandwidth profiles on page 49. - 8.
+Public Spot via WLAN only: Using Public Spot SSIDs you specify the names of the Public Spot networks taken by default when you create new user accounts using the Create Public Spot account wizard.

 The Create Public Spot account wizard automatically marks the specified network names as SSID selected when creating a new Public Spot user.
-If you employ an access point, WLAN controller or WLAN router, for example, you can select several network names as default values in order to give users access to various different WLANs (e.g., for WLANs in the hotel lobby, the conference room, and floors where their rooms are located).
+If you employ an access point or WLAN controller, you are able to select several network names as default values in order to give users access to different WLANs.
 When creating a new user and subsequently printing the voucher, these SSIDs are also printed out on the voucher.

-Using the arrow buttons, you can change the display order of the SSIDs.
-In this way, SSIDs that are used most often can be kept at the top of the list.
+Using the arrow buttons, you can change the order in which the SSIDs are displayed.
+In this way, the most popular SSIDs can be placed at the top of the list.